apache/dolphinscheduler-website/blog/en-us/Apache_dolphinScheduler_2.0.3.md

 <img src="/img/2.0.3/2022-1-2701/1.png"/>
 </div>

 > Today, Apache DolphinScheduler announced the official release of version 2.0.3.
 In this version, DingTalk alert plugin adds signature verification and enables data sources to get links from multiple sessions.
-In addition, 2.0.3 also optimizes cache management, complement time, data source password display in logs, etc., and fixes several key vulnerabilities.
+In addition, 2.0.3 also optimizes cache management, complement time, data source password display in logs, etc., and fixes several key Bug.